Why was I contacted by AgWIP?

 How were my meters selected?

-Meter and well numbers were matched to addresses based on state records.
-We provided information for meters that reported water use greater than at least 5 percent of users in the GWMD or watershed.
+Water right and well numbers were matched to addresses based on state records.
+We provided information for meters that reported water use greater than at least 5 percent of users in their Groundwater Management District (Colorado) or county (Kansas).
 For addresses that had more than three meters attributed to them, we selected the three meters that recently have used the most water.
 Space constraints of the mailing prevent us from providing information on more than three meters.
 We assumed that meters that used the most water are the most relevant ones for your operation.

 Which wells or meters are considered my “neighbors”?

 Your “neighbors” consist of the other metered water withdrawals in your region.
-In Georgia, a meter’s region is determined by its HUC-8 watershed designation.
+In Kansas, a meter’s region is determined by the county in which it is located.
 In Colorado, a well’s region is determined by its Groundwater Management District (GWMD).
-For individuals that own wells or meters in multiple watersheds or GWMDs, neighbors are determined by the watershed or GWMD that contains the largest proportion of their wells or meters.
-Note that some watersheds in Georgia have very few water meters.
-These are grouped with the adjacent watershed that has the most meters.
+For individuals that own wells or meters in multiple counties or GWMDs, neighbors are determined by the county or GWMD that contains the largest proportion of their wells or meters.

 How is the 20th percentile well/meter in my area determined?

-Why doesn’t the information account for the amount of land that is irrigated with a given meter or the crop that is grown?
+Why doesn’t the information for Colorado account for the amount of land that is irrigated with a given meter or the crop that is grown?